A minimal mass blow-up solution on a nonlinear quantum star graph: Introduction

+A function on $\Gc$ is called {\em radial} if all its components on the edges of the graph are equal (see Section~\ref{sec:star_graphs}).
+Let $Q$ be the radial function on $\mathcal G$ consisting of a half-copy of $\mathsf Q$ on each edge.
+If we restrict ourselves to radial solutions, then the threshold for global existence of solutions of~\eqref{eq:nls} becomes

-where, for simplicity, we have also denoted by $Q$ the function on the star graph consisting of $N$ half-copies of $Q$ on each edge.
-In the attractive case $\gamma<0$, we construct a radial minimal mass blow-up solution, that is, a solution with mass \eqref{min_mass} which blows up in finite time at the vertex $v$.
+In the attractive case $\gamma<0$, we construct a radial minimal mass blow-up solution, that is, a solution of~\eqref{eq:nls} with mass~\eqref{eq:min_mass} which blows up in finite time at the vertex.
+More precisely, our main result is the following theorem.